ahmeddifg/gorestappAPI/README.md

 First you need to execute this http://localhost:8881/auth/login to get access token.
  ==> passing email and the user id as header parameter

--Now you can use see the posts using the token only -users API applied information hiding
+-Now you can use see the posts using the token only ==> pass a token header param

+-users API applied information hiding